-The spectral fits in this work were performed with Xspec 12.10.1 (Arnaud 1996) using C-statistics (Cash 1979).
+The spectral fits in this work are performed with Xspec 12.10.1 (Arnaud 1996) using C-statistics (Cash 1979).
 The AtomDB version is 3.0.9.
 All the abundance values in this paper are relative to the solar values of Asplund et al. (2009).
 To measure the iron abundance in a projected annulus, the emission of the ICM within this annulus is fitted with a double-vapec thermal plasma emission model (Smith et al. 2001) for a better fit to the multiple-temperature structure (see Kaastra et al. 2004).
 It has also been shown that the use of two temperatures is sufficient to remove the systematics associated to the thermal structure of the ICM, while the inclusion of more thermal components do not provide significant improvements (Molendi et al. 2016).
 The metal abundances of the two vapec components are linked.
 The abundances of O, Ne, Mg, and Al, which are mostly ejected by core-collapse supernovae, are independent from the Fe abundance and linked together.
 Other prominent metals are linked to Fe, while the abundance of He is always fixed to solar value.
 Due to the high temperature of the clusters in our sample and the relatively low S/N of the data, in most of the cases we are not able to obtain constraints on the abundance of the elements produced by core-collapse supernovae, at least not at a confidence level comparable to that of the iron abundance.
 For this reason, we do not discuss metals other than iron in this paper.
-Galactic hydrogen absorption is described by the model phabs (Balucinska-Church & McCammon 1992), where the Galactic column density $n{\rm H}$ at the cluster position is initially set as $n{\rm H,tot}$ from Willingale et al. (2013), which takes into account not only the neutral hydrogen,
+Galactic hydrogen absorption is described by the model phabs (Balucinska-Church & McCammon 1992), where the Galactic column density $n{\rm H}$ at the cluster position is initially set as $n{\rm H,tot}$ from Willingale et al. (2013), which takes into account not only the neutral hydrogen, but also the molecular and ionized hydrogen that may bias the spectral fitting if not considered properly (Lovisari & Reiprich 2019).
+When fitting the global emission, we set the $n{\rm H}$ free to vary below a very loose upper limit at $10 \times n{\rm H,tot}$ , and measure the best-fit $n{\rm H,free}$ .
+This value is then adopted as the input $n{\rm H}$ in further spatially-resolved analysis, but it is allowed to fluctuate within its $1\sigma$ statistical confidence interval, or ±50% if its uncertainty is lower than 50%.
+We will discuss the impact of the $n{\rm H}$ value on our results in Section 4.